AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    type Commands is (Off, On);

-   for Commands use (Off => 0,
-                     On  => 1);
+   for Commands use (Off => 0, On => 1);

 As a result, :ada:`Off` is encoded as 0 and :ada:`On` as 1.
 That specific underlying encoding is guaranteed by the language, as of Ada 95, so this is just a confirming representation clause nowadays.
 But it was not guaranteed in the original version of the language, so if you wanted to be sure of the encoding values you would have specified the above.
-It wasn't confirming before Ada 95, in other words.
+It wasn't necessarily confirming before Ada 95, in other words.

 But let's also say that the underlying numeric values are not what you want because you're interacting with some device and the commands are